zchambers3/VendingMachine/README.md

 3. Upon clicking the button, the display will change to show a different grid pane containing the available items in that category.
 4. Each item should include a description and price.
 5. Upon clicking the “done” button, the program will display, in a separate pane, the list of items, their price, and the total of the transaction.

+## Milestone 5

+Part 1: Manage Inventory

+1. Create an inventory management class with appropriate methods that implement the functionality described below:
+2. Upon selecting an item the inventory, the stock for the item reduces by 1.
+3. Upon canceling a selection, the stock for the item should increase by 1.
+4. Define an additional event of your choosing in the context of interacting with a vending machine and implement it.
+5. Add a button that triggers the display of the entire inventory (for example to be used by the person who services the vending machine).
+The inventory should be displayed in a separate grid pane.

+Part 2:  Animate GUI elements

+1. Create an animation class to handle the visual “effects” described below:
+2. For each item, upon selection, animate it “falling into a basket.”
+3. Modify the existing the user interface as needed to accommodate the new elements.
+4. Ensure that visual changes on the screen are matched with the functionality implemented in part one.